 There are many ways that you can save or invest, and while we all want our money to grow, it’s important to think about the level of risk you might be willing to take with your money.
-It is all about achieving a balance.
+It's all about achieving a balance.

 You could decide to save a manageable amount each month from your take home pay to cover your living costs, larger expenses and the unexpected.

 A bank or building society account may be a good home for your money, or you could open an ISA...but what are they, how do they work?

 - Stocks and Shares ISAs